Dave McCoy: Early life

 In 1938, McCoy got a permit and set up a primitive rope tow on McGee Mountain, near US Highway 395, using parts from a Model "A" Ford truck.
-He went to a bank, seeking an $85 loan to set up a permanent rope tow.
-The bank initially turned him down, but the bank's secretary, Roma (his future wife), urged the bank to make the loan.
-A few years later, McCoy married Roma.
-By the early 1940s, the climate started to warm up, however, and the snowfall on McGee Mountain was not as heavy as it had once been.
+He went to a bank in Bishop, seeking an $85 loan to set up a permanent rope tow.
+The bank initially turned him down, but the bank's secretary, his future wife, urged the bank to make the loan.
+By the early 1940s, the climate changed and the snowfall on McGee was not as heavy as it had once been.
 It was suddenly not an ideal location for skiing anymore.
 Remnants of McCoy's original rope-tow can be spotted, and the site is marked with a historical marker sign along the current Highway 395.